-'''

-chkconfig pmie on
+chkconfig pmie on /etc/init.d/pmie start

-/etc/init.d/pmie start

-'''

-By default, these enable a single pmie process monitoring the local host, with the default set of pmieconf rules enabled (for more information about pmieconf, see Section 5.7, page 90).
-Procedure 3, page 93, illustrates how you can use these commands to start any number of pmie processes to monitor local or remote machines.
+By default, these enable a single pmie process monitoring the local host, with the default set of pmieconf rules enabled (for more information about pmieconf, see "Creating pmie Rules with pmieconf").
+Procedure 5-3 illustrates how you can use these commands to start any number of pmie processes to monitor local or remote machines.

-Procedure 3: Add a New pmie Instance to the pmie Daemon Management Framework
+Procedure 5-3 Add a New pmie Instance to the pmie Daemon Management Framework

-1. Use a text editor (as superuser) to edit the pmie control file /var/pcp/config/pmie/control.
+Use a text editor (as superuser) to edit the pmie control file /var/pcp/config/pmie/control.
 Notice the default entry toward the end of the file, which looks like this:

-'''

 #Host S?
-Log File Arguments

-LOCALHOSTNAME n /var/adm/pmielog/LOCALHOSTNAME/pmie.log -c config.default
+Log File Arguments LOCALHOSTNAME n /var/adm/pmielog/LOCALHOSTNAME/pmie.log -c config.default This entry is used to enable a local projer process Add a new entry for

-'''

 This entry is used to enable a local pmie process.
-Add a new entry for a remote host on your local network (for example, moomba), by using your pmie configuration file (see Section 5.7, page 90):
+Add a new entry for a remote host on your local network (for example, moomba), by using your pmie configuration file (see "Creating pmie Rules with pmieconf", page 88):

-'''

 #Host S?
-Log File Arguments

-moomba n /var/adm/pmielog/moomba/pmie.log -c /tmp/pmiefile
+Log File moomba n /var/adm/pmielog/moomba/pmie.log Arguments -c /tmp/pmiefile

-'''

-2. Enable pmie daemon management:
+- 2. Enable pmie daemon management: - # chkconfig pmie on